AhmetEkremAkel/AES_Image_Encryption_Decryption_FPGA_Verilog/FPGA_TEST/readME.md

+This test wrapper is designed for 6 stage piplined aes core module.
+Other modules will not work.

 Send plaint image, first output will be the cipher image and second output will be decrpted image.

 Test Bench Results :